Search for heavy dark matter from dwarf spheroidal galaxies: leveraging cascades and subhalo models: Heavy dark matter model

 where $dG_\gamma/dE_\gamma$ is the gamma-ray spectrum expected at Earth, which includes both attenuation and cascade components.

-Figure~\ref{fig:spectra} displays $dG_\gamma/dE_\gamma$ originating from DM annihilation using our benchmark parameters. {The benchmark model assumes $B = 1\ \mu$G. It also includes the CMB and the extragalactic background light with 10 times enhancement.} We present the spectra for the $b\bar{b}$ channel in the left panel and the $\mu^+\mu^-$ channel in the right panel, considering three DM masses: $m_\chi = 10^3$ GeV, $10^7$ GeV, and $10^{11}$ GeV {(as shown respectively in blue, orange and green)}.
+Figure~\ref{fig:spectra} displays $dG_\gamma/dE_\gamma$ {(in solid lines)} originating from DM annihilation using our benchmark parameters. {The benchmark model assumes $B = 1\ \mu$G. It also includes the CMB and the extragalactic background light with 10 times enhancement.} We present the spectra for the $b\bar{b}$ channel in the left panel and the $\mu^+\mu^-$ channel in the right panel, considering three DM masses: $m_\chi = 10^3$ GeV, $10^7$ GeV, and $10^{11}$ GeV {(as shown respectively in blue, orange and green)}.
 The spectra are normalized for a single annihilation/decay event and are shown in $(E_\gamma/m_\chi)^2 dG_\gamma/d(E_\gamma/m_\chi)$ so that they are approximately the same level.
-The total fluxes from the target dSphs are determined by Eq.~\ref{eq:flux} and are suppressed when $m_\chi$ increases.
+The total fluxes from the target dSphs are determined by eq.~\ref{eq:flux} and are suppressed when $m_\chi$ increases.
 The gray bands in figure~\ref{fig:spectra} indicate the energy range of {\it Fermi}-LAT (100 MeV -- 1 TeV).
 For heavy DM masses (e.g., $m_\chi = 10^7$ GeV and $m_\chi = 10^{11}$ GeV), the primary gamma-ray signals (which peak around $m_\chi$) are beyond the reach of {\it Fermi}-LAT.
-However, secondary emission extends to lower energies and still have sizable contributions to the {\it Fermi} energy range.
+However, secondary emission extends to lower energies and still have sizable contributions to the {\it Fermi} energy range. {In figure~\ref{fig:spectra}, we also use dashed lines to show the generated spectra before accounting for the electromagnetic cascades.}